 I signed up to Crisis at Christmas as a general volunteer for three shifts at the East London Day Centre.
 Before Crisis, I had not had much experience of homeless people.
-Whilst I say this, many of us are not that far of from being in similar circumstances, as many of the guest at Crisis.
+Whilst I say this, many of us are not that far of from being in similar circumstances, as many of the guests at Crisis.
 What is it that say?
 We are only one paycheck away from being homeless.

 Me being my proactive self, I got stuck and loved it.
 Four years on and Crisis is still an intricate part of my Christmas.
-It’s a bit like a family, but without the enforced contact with people you don’t get on with and without the family drunken bust ups.
+It’s a bit like a family, but without the enforced contact with people you don’t get on with and without the family drunken bust-ups.
 I love how this group of people come together every year at this time, from different backgrounds to help others and have fun in the process.
 Then on December 29th when the centres close, we all disperse back to the different part of the country for another 12 months.

 The Stats on Homelessness 2018

 Enough about me.
-Let’s review the current state of homelessness in the UK and why organisation such as Crisis are still so important.
+Let’s review the current state of homelessness in the UK and why an organisation such as Crisis are still so important.
 It is ridiculous that in the 6th richest country in the world we have the levels of homelessness that really should not exist.

 All the below data has generously supplied by the Crisis Campaigns Team.

-Currently there are 160,000 households experiencing the very worst forms of homelessness, or what Crisis have termed core homelessness, across Great Britain.
+Currently, there are 160,000 households experiencing the very worst forms of homelessness, or what Crisis have termed core homelessness, across Great Britain.
 This includes people sleeping rough, living in unsuitable temporary accommodation, hostels, tents, in their cars and on public transport.

 - Rough sleepers: 9,100